Proposal of a quantum version of active particles via a nonunitary quantum walk: Introduction

+We note that the non-Hermiticity of our model Hamiltonian belongs to the class of so-called pseudo-Hermiticity~\cite{Mostafazadeh02-1,Mostafazadeh02-2,Mostafazadeh02-3}, so that all eigenvalues of our non-Hermitian Hamiltonian are real.
+Therefore, our model never shows an exponential decay of the probability that one would find in dynamics of the Gorini-Kosakowski-Sudarshan-Lindblad (GKSL) equation~\cite{GKS76,Lindblad76} under postselection of no quantum jumps~\cite{Ott16,Ashida16,Ashida17,Ashida20,Nakagawa20,Joglekar19,Joglekar21}.
+We provide more details below.

+Our model is not just a quantum toy model.
+Maes \textit{et al.}~\cite{Maes22} showed in their paper how Dirac electrons can be analytically related to run-and-tumble particles by analyzing the equation of motion and numerically observing the interference pattern induced by a double slit both with Dirac electrons and run-and-tumble particles.
+It is also known that the continuum limit of discrete-time quantum walks in one and two dimensions yields the Dirac equation~\cite{Strauch06,Yamagishi23}, as we show in Supplementary Materials S-I. Thus, in a similar manner to the work by Maes \textit{et al.}~\cite{Maes22}, by unraveling our model, we may be able to relate our model to some classical active particle models.

-\subsection{Classical active Brownian Particle}
+\subsection{Classical active Brownian particle}

-Let us next review a previous research on a prototypical classical active Brownian particle~\cite{Schweitzer98}.
-This kind of study on active Brownian particles was introduced mainly in the context of studies on economic physics and the model may differ from major ones in the context of studies on active matter~\cite{Geier05, Howse07, Paxton04}.
-However, the authors of the study that we review here made the correspondence between the internal energy of the particle and its dynamics very clearly, which is why we chose this study to start with.
-Schweitzer \textit{et al.}~\cite{Schweitzer98} studied the dynamics of a Brownian particle with ability to take up energy from the environment, store it inside, convert the internal energy into kinetic energy and move.
-In order to model the dynamics, they added a new term of the internal energy $e(t)$ to the right-hand side of the Langevin equation.
-They first studied dynamics of an active Brownian particle under a harmonic potential with a constant energy take-up.
-The active Brownian particle moved almost on a limit cycle with a finite energy take-up, whereas a simple Brownian particle without an energy take-up did not.
-We aim to reproduce similar results to theirs: a quantum particle moves around more actively, climbing up the harmonic potential with a finite energy take-up.
-At the same time, we aim to observe its quantum features not present in its classical counterpart.
-In order to achieve them, we use non-Hermitian quantum walks as a tool.
+Let us next review previous research on a prototypical classical active Brownian particle~\cite{Schweitzer98}.
+This model may differ from major models used in the studies of active matter~\cite{Geier05, Howse07, Paxton04}.
+However, since the authors of the study very clearly demonstrate the correspondence between the internal energy of the particle and its dynamics, we chose this study as the starting point of our discussion.
+Schweitzer \textit{et al.}~\cite{Schweitzer98} studied the dynamics of a Brownian particle with the ability to take up energy from the environment, store it inside, convert internal energy into kinetic energy and move.
+To model the dynamics, they added a new term of the internal energy $e(t)$ to the right-hand side of the Langevin equation.
+They first studied the dynamics of an active Brownian particle under a harmonic potential with a constant energy take-up.
+The active Brownian particle moves almost on a limit cycle with finite energy take-up, whereas a simple Brownian particle without energy take-up does not.
+We aim to reproduce similar results: a quantum particle moves around more actively, climbing the harmonic potential with finite energy take-up.
+Moreover, we aim to observe its quantum features that are absent in its classical counterpart.
+To achieve these goals, we use nonunitary quantum walks~\cite{Mochizuki16,Xiao17,Hatano21b,Jiang24} as a tool.